 Q. Will the recognition meetings be the same as now?

-We envisage the recognition meetings being more like current Special Distinction mtgs ie. more opportunity to discuss your school; to talk to the independent expert and the best practice supp sch; schools will be able to show a film of their school; they might be longer depending on how many participating schools, more of a tutorial/supportive exchange.
+The educational expert and the NRCSE expert will scrutinise the portfolios before the supplementary schools attend to give their presentations.
+The presentations will be an opportunity to showcase the school and there will be more opportunity to discuss your school; to talk to the independent expert and the NRCSE expert; schools will be able to show a film of their school.
+Each school will have 8-10 minutes to present and 12-15 minutes to answer questions.
 Because the need for peer schools, other mentor has gone it should be easier to hold recognition meetings locally for 1,2,3 schools – the length of the meeting will depend on the number of schools participating.

 Q. What about existing Quality Framework Awards?